ibm-cloud-docs/watsonxdata/tableau.md

 4. In the **Initial SQL** tab (Optional), specify the initial SQL query that you want to run when a connection is made to Presto.
 5. Click **Sign In**.
 The **Data Source** page opens when connection is successful.

+## Connecting to Presto by using TDS file
+{: #tableau_tds}

+In this method, you can select the catalog that you want to analyse in Tableau from the watsonx.data console and watsonx.data generates a Data source files (TDS).
+This file can be used to access watsonx.data catalog directly in Tableau without any Presto configurations.

+TDS files are shortcuts for quickly connecting to the original data that you use often.
+Data source files do not contain the actual data but rather the information necessary to connect to the actual data.
+For more information, see [Save Data Sources](https://help.tableau.com/current/pro/desktop/en-us/export_connection.htm).

+1. Log in to the watsonx.data instance.
+1. Go to **Configurations**.
+1. Click **Connection information** page.
+1. Expand **BI Tools** and select **Tableau**.
+1. From the **Connection Details** section, expand the **Presto** engine.
+1. Use the **Edit catalog** icon in the **Catalog** field to select the required catalog for data analysis.
+1. Click the **Export TDS** link to download the data source file.
+Click the downloaded file.
+The Tableau desktop opens and the Catalog page is displayed.
+You can select the schemas and tables for analysis.
+1. For more information about establishing a connection, see [Tableau documentation](https://help.tableau.com/current/pro/desktop/en-us/examples_presto.htm).